-My husband and I had been married over three years when he joined the Army at age 30.
+My husband and I had been married for three years when he joined the Army at age 30.
 He had been in before when he was a lot younger, before I met him.
-He was already done with his 8 years.
 When we got married, I didn’t think that the Army would be in our future.
-It was in his past and that is where it was going to stay.
+It was in his past, and that is where it was going to stay.

-We made a few decisions and after a few years we found ourself questioning if he should go back in.
-At first we thought going the Army Reserve route.
+We made a few decisions, and after a few years, we found ourselves questioning if he should go back in.
+At first, we thought about the Army Reserves.
 We met with a recruiter and found out that for his MOS, he would have to travel about three hours to get to drill each month.
-That was in May of 2005 and I came home from that feeling like it wasn’t the right thing to do.
+That was in May of 2005, and I came home from that feeling like it wasn’t the right thing to do.

 If you are married and your spouse expresses interest in joining the Military, there are a few things you should do:

 - Make sure you are on the same page.
 My husband didn’t join until I was ready.
-If he had done if before I was okay with it, it could have ruined our marriage.
-Talk it over.
+If he had joined before I was ready, our marriage could have been hurt.
+Talk the decision over.
 Even if your first thought is “No way!”
-Talk it over and see what you both really think about it.
+Talk it over and see what you both think.

 - Ask questions.
 There is a lot of information out there about Military life these days.
-There is no reason why you can’t get online and get a sense of what it will be like.
+There is no reason why you can’t get online and get a sense of what this life will be like.
 We Milspouse bloggers like to talk about it 🙂

 - Know it will be difficult.
-You can’t have your spouse join thinking you will somehow get an easy Military ride.
-Plan for how hard it is going to be.
+You can’t have your spouse join thinking you will somehow get a smooth Military ride.
+Plan for how hard this life is going to be.
 Realize you will be without them sometimes.
-Understand that many spouses do it and you can to if the Military is something your husband really wants to do.
+Understand that many spouses do this and you can too if the Military is something your spouse wants to do.

 - Know there is support.
 Us spouses have to stick together because Military life is hard.
 You will not be alone.
 There are resources out there for you and your family.
 You can connect with others.
 You won’t be the only one going through whatever it is Military life will bring you through.

-The decision on if you should join the Military or not is a hard one.
-Don’t take it lightly and really think about it before anyone signs any papers.
-Make sure you are on the same page about it and look for resources to help Military spouses.
+The decision on if your spouse should join the Military or not is a complicated one.
+Don’t take this decision lightly and think about what joining means before anyone signs any papers.
+Make sure you are on the same page about the decision and look for resources to help Military spouses.
 They are out there.
 Try not to be afraid.
 Ask questions.